ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-from nowhere we saw I'm coming towards us we made it out, but huriga… they caught him and they said they were going to torture him if you don't do as they demand
+from nowhere we saw I'm coming towards us we made it out, but huriga… they caught him and they said they were going to torture him if you don't do as they demand they demand that your highness Mary's the king the king of xiomax